 We did end up getting there a bit earlier than the official open hours, though, so we had it all to ourselves!
 Another thing I wish I’d known: the early morning sun casts a shadow over the falls.
 Oh well!
 Still beautiful.

-Keep reading: 7 Steps to Plan Your Big Island Trip
+Keep reading: 7 Steps to Plan Your Trip to the Island of Hawai’i